equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ## Cleaning the environment
 To clean up a created environment (or a failed one), run `terraform destroy --auto-approve`.

-If this does not work for some reason, you can manually delete each of the resources created in Packet (including the project) and then delete your terraform state file, `rm -f terraform.tfstate`.
+If this does not work for some reason, you can manually delete each of the resources created in Equinix Metal (including the project) and then delete your terraform state file, `rm -f terraform.tfstate`.

 ## Skipping the Anthos GKE on-prem cluster creation steps
 If you wish to create the environment (including deploy the admin workstation and Anthos pre-res) but skip the cluster creation (so that you can practice creating a cluster on your own) add `anthos_deploy_clusters = "False"` to your terraform.tfvars file.
 This will still run the pre-requisites for the GKE on-prem install including setting up the admin workstation.